 - Extra note pages

-If you dislike pulling out your phone constantly to answer questions like “whose feastday is it?” and “who is the patron saint of midwives?”
+I dislike pulling out my phone to answer questions like “whose feastday is it?” and “who is the patron saint of midwives?”
 (The answer to that second question is Saint Raymond Nonnatus – his nickname in Latin means not born because he arrived by c-section due to the death of his mother).
+It’s a pleasure to find these things out by flipping through the TAN Saints Calendar.

 Each year, the cover image gets a refresh; featured for 2020 is The Temptation of Thomas Aquinas by Velazquez.